Staying Tobacco-Free

 Then, find healthier habits to replace tobacco use.

 Work towards subbing in healthier habits when you feel the urge to smoke or use other tobacco products.
 Let’s say you’re stressed at work and feel like smoking.
-Or let’s say you’re just bored.
-As soon as you get any of these feelings, try something else that like:
+Or maybe you’re just bored.
+As soon as you feel these feelings, try something else like:

 • Doing breathing exercises